-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai)

 AGILE METHODOLOGY

 The main objective of this course is to enable students, to

 - Learn the basic concepts of Agile process. - Provide students with a theoretical as well as practical understanding of agile software development practices and how small teams can apply them to create high-quality software. - Provide a detailed requirements and an examination of Agile developments. - Know the various process of knowledge evolution cycle. - Understand Agile development and testing.